Newsome prevails in heated showdown of pitchers

-A pair of junior right-handers – Zack DeVito of Newsome and Daniel Vassallo of CDS – were working on shutouts entering the fifth inning.
+A pair of junior right-handers – Zach DeVito of Newsome and Daniel Vassallo of CDS – were working on shutouts entering the fifth inning.
 That’s when things began to get testy.

 The umpires didn’t drop the ball, however, calling Hooker out for an illegal slide.